sofakid/Skoarcery/README.md

 constructed parse tree, it will not create a new skoarnode, instead appending its noads to its parent's children list.

-- \* after a nonterminal means there is corresponding semantic code for this: [decorating.sc]
+- Semantics defined in the second half of [decorating.sc]

 ### Misc Skoarcery